Blog

 No, not at all.
 All sentient beings learn by both classical and operant conditioning as well as observation.
 How you implement modern rewards-based methods will differ with each individual dog.
 But all dogs can be trained/have their behavior modified without a “heavy hand”.
 Read these for more on this subject: No breed needs a firmer hand and Each dog (not breed) is an individual and also Positive training works on all dogs .

-Pack hierarchy isn’t a thing:
+Pack hierarchy is a thing:

 Don’t allow anyone to tell you to reinforce a mythical status of one of the dogs in your household.
 You are the parent in this equation.
 None of the dogs are “in charge”.
 The humans set boundaries and enforce safety protocols.
 The dogs don’t decide who does what, any more than you would allow your children to decide “status” in your home.
 Be a benevolent parent.
 Fairness is important, as is making sure that all dogs know that the adult humans in the home are the ones who provide safety.
 Read more on that here You do not have a pack! and here Dogs notice fairness and here How to effectively parent your crew!